choldgraf/earth-analytics-python_OLD/_posts/course-materials/earth-analytics-python/week-2/get-to-know-python/2017-01-25-R01-python-syntax-and-using-basic-functions.md

 `('data/boulder-precip.csv', <http.client.HTTPMessage at 0x1186c06d8>)` confirming that the data were downloaded.

-Next, we opened the data in python.
-TO do this, we used the read_csv function from the pandas library.
+Next, we opened the data in python using the `read_csv` function from the pandas library.

 ```python